-Meridian Code of Ethics
+Meridian Senior Living Code of Ethics

-- Associates/employees are expected to treat other staff with courtesy and in a professional manner at all times.
+Treat other staff with courtesy and in a professional manner at all times.

-- Associates/employees are expected to conduct themselves both on and off the job in a way that reflects the Company values of honesty, integrity and strength of character.
+Conduct themselves both on and off the job in a way that reflects the company values of honesty, integrity and strength of character.

-- Associates/employees are expected to be truthful at all times.
+Be truthful at all times.
 Standing by and keeping quiet while someone else behaves in an unethical manner is the same as engaging in that behavior.

-- Associates/employees are responsible for reporting any incident that they know, or reasonably believe, to be a violation of law or these standards.
+Report any incident that they know, or reasonably believe, to be a violation of law or these standards.